Back to Blog

 If your website runs WordPress or any plugin-based platform — especially yes.

 The only businesses that might not need a formal care plan are those running a simple static site with no forms, no e-commerce, and no external integrations.
-Even then, monitoring and backups are worth having.
+Even then, monitoring and backups are still worth having.

 What It Costs